netlify/headlesscms.org/site/content/pages/about.md

 # About HeadlessCMS

-headlessCMS is a overview of the top Content Management tools for [JAMstack](https://www.jamstack.org/) sites.
+Headless CMS (also known as JAMstack CMS or Decoupled CMS) is an overview of the top Content Management tools for [JAMstack](https://www.jamstack.org/) sites.

-Basically any content management tool that can manage content on sites or apps that can be hosted _directly_ on a CDN, can be included on this list.
+Basically any content management tool that can manage content on sites or apps and can be hosted directly on a CDN, can be included on this list.

-It’s run by Netlify, a automation and deployment service for JAMstack sites and apps, as a way to promote a JAMstack approach to building websites.
+It’s run by [Netlify](https://www.netlify.com), an automation and deployment service for JAMstack sites and apps, as a way to promote a JAMstack approach to building websites.

 This site itself is built with [Victor Hugo](https://github.com/netlify/victor-hugo), an opensource boilerplate for Hugo (a site generator).
-Every day [Netlify](https://www.netlify.com) builds and deploys the site.
-The source-code is available on GitHub and you’re more than welcome to contribute as long as you follow the rules.
+Every day Netlify builds and deploys the site.
+The source-code is available on GitHub and you’re more than welcome to contribute as long as you follow [the rules](/rules).

 ## Explanation of Categories

-### Type: Git-based / Headless / Generator Specific.
+### Type: Git-based / API Driven / Desktop

 Here we focus on what type of CMS it fall under.